lizbur10/react-router-nested-routes-code-along/README.md

 Since the prop `movies` is an object containing each movie, in order to iterate over it, we'll need to use `Object.keys(movies).map()`.
-Since the keys in the object _are also the id values for each movie_, we can use `movieID` directly in some of the attributes, but also use it to get information from the `movies` object, as we see with `movies[movieID].title`.
-Now, when our app runs, if a user hits to the `/movies` route, `MoviesList` will render a list of clickable router links.
+Since the keys in the object _are also the id values for each movie_, we can use `movieId` directly in some of the attributes, but also use it to get information from the `movies` object, as we see with `movies[movieId].title`.
+Now, when our app runs, if a user goes to the `/movies` route, `MoviesList` will render a list of clickable router links.

 ### Linking to the Show